Share the Lore!

 However, the real origin of Mogwai couldn’t be further from this.
 The Mogwai are demons from Chinese mythology, which when translated to English means “monster” or “evil spirit”.

-These demons are able to reproduce during a mating season which is triggered by the coming of rain.
+These demons are able to reproduce during the mating season which is triggered by the coming of rain.

 Nowadays, the most common representation of the gremlins and Mogwai is that of the franchise Gremlins.
 The folklore version of the gremlins, which were mostly spoken about after World War II, has become less and less represented in film and TV.